This page presents technology options for addressing common teaching and learning tasks, with links for getting started with these tools.

 Discussions provide a forum for students to post messages in response to a prompt.
 In Discussions, students can read and respond to each other’s messages over an extended period, so they don’t all to have be online at the same time.
 Posts can include audio and video as well as text.
 Discussions can be evaluated for a grade.
 Click on ‘Discussions’ in the left-hand course navigation bar, and then click the ‘+Discussion’ button.
 More documentation on discussions is available from the Center for Teaching Excellence.

-Virtual conferencing systems allow for real time interactions between an instructor and students, all of whom can, if desired, enable an audio and video feed and type messages.
-Presenters can integrate PowerPoint slides, and record sessions to make available in case some students can’t participate.
-Reviewing the system ahead of time is strongly recommended, to determine the best settings for what you want to accomplish and share information with students.
+Virtual conferencing systems allow for real time interactions between an instructor and students, with audio, video and chat (text).
+Presenters can integrate PowerPoint slides, and record sessions to upload to Canvas in case some students can’t participate.
+Reviewing the system ahead of time is strongly recommended, to determine the best settings for what you want to accomplish, and information to share with students.

-Zoom allows break-out rooms and flexible options for posting recordings.
-Read about how to get started with an account that will allow 40 minute conference sessions.
-A limited number of licenses are available to host longer sessions with additional features; please contact email@example.com to inquire about license availability.
+Zoom allows for break-out rooms and flexible options for posting recordings.
+Read about how to get started with an account that will allow 40 minute maximum conference sessions.
+Licenses are available to host longer sessions with additional features; please contact firstname.lastname@example.org to inquire about license availability.

 To keep students on track with deadlines or check their comprehension, you might have them take quizzes or submit work online for you to review.

-Through Quizzes, instructors can pose questions in twelve different formats including multiple choice, with option for multiple answers, and short and paragraph answers.
+With Quizzes, instructors can pose questions in twelve different formats including multiple choice, with option for multiple answers, and short and paragraph answers.
 Instructors can set quizzes with the same time constraints as a quiz administered in person.
-Questions with preset answers such as multiple choice can be graded automatically.
+Questions with preset answers, such as multiple choice, can be graded automatically.
 Instructors also have the flexibility to receive feedback anonymously by choosing the “Survey” option within quizzes.
 Click on ‘Quizzes’ in the left-hand course navigation bar; then click on the ‘+Quiz’ button.
 More documentation on quizzes is available from the Center for Teaching Excellence.